Cinderella Cake with Coachman's Icing is a vintage pumpkin-bundt cake recipe that is absolutely fabulous!!

 Can I substitute Pumpkin Pie mix for canned pumpkin?

 No. Canned Pumpkin Pie Mix and Canned Pumpkin are totally different.
-Don’t even go there.
+Don't even go there.
 Use Real Canned Pumpkin for an authentic Cinderella cake.

-Can I Bake this Cake in a Sheet Pan?
+Can I Bake Cinderella Cake in a Sheet Pan?

 Yes you can, but it won't resemble a pumpkin.
 I use a grooved Bundt pan which gives the Cinderella Cake a bit of texture, resembling a pumpkin.